 “Tiny homes can be a good choice for some people,” says Stewart, “Especially if you’re the type of person who likes to be outdoors a lot and doesn’t need much inside space.”

 Stewart says that while traditional mortgage financing isn’t usually available for tiny homes, buyers can consider consumer loans if they need to finance their purchase.
 “Most people pay out-of-pocket,” she says.
-“And companies like Derksen do offer financing, but interest rates do tend to be higher.”

-If you decide to go tiny, make sure you have your building plan sorted out before you start, in addition to all the supplies and tools needed.
+If you decide to go tiny, make sure you have your building plan sorted out before you start, in addition to all the supplies and tools you’ll need.
 And for those builders wanting to put their tiny home on a trailer, be sure to get a trailer that is specifically made for tiny houses; otherwise, you’ll end up with problems with the building flexing and potentially getting damaged every time you move it.

 With DIY home kits, your new home is delivered directly to your door, ready for assembly.